lmcrean/hoverboard-react/docs/docs/product/success_metrics.md

 # Success Metrics and Validation Plan

-This document outlines the key metrics for evaluating Tributary's success and the decision-making process at the end of the 6-month MVP phase.
+This document outlines the key metrics for evaluating Hoverboard's success and the decision-making process at the end of the 6-month MVP phase.

 ## Success Metrics (Month 6)